airbnb/lottie-web/README.md

 - Gradients! for svg and html renderer
 - hidden track matte layers fix
 - shape stroke performance and fix improvements

-## V 4.3.3
-- Hidden layer and Guided layers are now exportable if configured (could be needed for expressions)
-- Config is remembered
-- Filter for Comps
-- Trim path fix
-- Canvas images fix

 ## Installing extension: Finally the plugin is on the Adobe add-ons.
 **Get it directly from the store!**